dwavesystems/dwave-ocean-sdk/glossary.rst

          Solver API used by clients to communicate with a :term:`solver`.

       Solver
          A resource that runs a problem.
-Some solvers interface to the QPU;
+Some solvers interface to the :term:`QPU`;
          others leverage CPU and GPU resources.